BayetLab/infant-EEG-MVPA-tutorial/README.md

 -> Y : array of size 1 x total number of trials; containing condition labels corresponding to all trials
 -> times : array of size 1 x number of time points; contains all time points in the epoch of interest

-### Arguments
+### Parameters
--> All arguments are defined manually at the begining of the script
+-> All parameters are defined manually at the begining of the script

 ```matlab
 DataPath      = '../data';